HiteshRepo/Kubernetes-101/Readme.md

 2. Worker Nodes
     1. Kubelet - take request from master and fulfil them, reports to master node
     2. Docker runtime - to run containers - OCI compliant container engine, deals with container abstraction
-    3. Kube proxy - manage n/w b/w worker nodes, Assigns IP to eat pod with the help of CNI provider
+    3. Kube proxy - manage n/w b/w worker nodes, Assigns IP to each pod with the help of CNI provider
     4. Pods
 3. Flow
     1. Client sends a request - To keep infra in a particular state